batooldshilleh/mat_mat_optem/README.md

 # mat_mat_optem

 Matrix multiplication is one of the most important modern computational kernels.
-In this homework we<br>
-will try to optimize this computation using the memory/cache optimization techniques we learnt in the<br>
+In this homework we will try to optimize this computation using the memory/cache optimization techniques we learnt in the class.<br>
-class.<br>
 ## Instructions:
 1- In the source file cache.c you will find the conventional (unoptimized) version of matrix